Resigned Before Receiving Salary Arrears – Can I Still Claim What I'm Owed?

 dipal_patel20

-Ya, there is no law for the revert of arrears, but it depends on management policy.
+Yes, there is no law for the reversal of arrears, but it depends on the management policy.

 fc.vadodara@nidrahotels.com

 Please let the forum know when you received the salary revision letter, whether you were on the notice period or you resigned after receiving the salary revision letter.
 Also, let us know how it matters if the salary revision arrear is not credited to your account as you have already decided to leave the company.
-I mean to say, what if you would not have received the salary revision letter till the last date of your employment, and what if your salary has been revised, and will your status of leaving the job change?
-If so, whether you have communicated it to the HR and if yes, what is their response on the same.
+I mean to say, what if you had not received the salary revision letter until the last date of your employment, and what if your salary had been revised?
+Would your decision to leave the job change?
+If so, have you communicated this to HR, and if yes, what was their response?

-Most of the MNCs/Professional-owned companies do not refuse to pay the salary revision.
+Most MNCs and professionally-owned companies do not refuse to pay the salary revision.

 pkmbgr13@gmail.com